artseld/ArtseldAndroidValidation/README.md

 ArtseldAndroidValidation
 ========================

-Validation library for using in Android applications
+Validation library to use in Android applications

 About
 -----